Guideline Daily Amount: Description and usage

-GDAs are guidelines for healthy adults and children about the approximate amount of calories, fat, saturated fat, total sugars, and sodium/salt.
+GDAs are guidelines for healthy adults and children about the approximate amount of calories, fat, saturated fat, total sugars, and sodium/salt they should consume each day.
 The GDA labels have the percentage of daily value per serving and the absolute amount per serving of these categories.
 The front-of-packages (FOP) GDAs must at least have calories listed, but the back-of-package (BOP) GDAs must list, at a minimum, these five key nutrients: Energy, Fat, Saturates, Sugar and Salt.
 These guideline are intended to help consumers make sense of the nutrition information provided on food labels by translating science into consumer friendly information that help consumers put the nutrition information they read on a food label into the context of their overall diet.

 The system was designed in the United Kingdom in 1996 as a collaboration between the government, the food industry and consumer organisations.
 The term was in common usage in the UK since the late 1990s.
 The British system was followed in the United States to enhance the existing food labelling.
 A modified version of the GDA system was adopted by the Australian food and beverage industry in 2006 and called the 'Daily Intake Guide'.
 In 2009 the original GDA system analysis as adopted as an industry standard in the European Union and in 2012 a variant was adopted in the US and called 'Facts Up Front'.